olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/python-code-bundle.md

 ## What do I need to do to create my Plugin?

-* You need to create the Python code bundle on your locally installed Gateway (not an Tyk-Cloud Edge stack).
+* You need to create the Python code bundle on your locally installed Gateway (not an Tyk Cloud Edge stack).
 * You will create 2 files, a manifest file (`manifest.json`) and the python file (`middleware.py`)
 * You then create a zipped bundle via our Tyk CLI tool that is built in to your local Gateway instance.